Pricing and hedging of SOFR derivatives: Multiple Overnight Interest Rates

-It is clear that the compound SOFR for the period $[T,T+\delta]$ may only be observed at time $T+\delta$, which again emphasizes the difference between a forward-looking LIBOR and a backward-looking SOFR.
-We henceforth assume the instantaneous SOFR is driven by the underlying \emph{factor process} $x$ supplemented by a basis $\sps$
+It is clear that the compound SOFR for the period $[\Udelta,\Tdelta]$ may only be observed at time $\Tdelta$, which again emphasizes the difference between a forward-looking LIBOR and a backward-looking SOFR.
+We henceforth assume the instantaneous SOFR is driven by the underlying \emph{factor process} $x$ supplemented by a basis $\sps$, so that the equality $r^s = x + \sps $ holds.